+personnel costs:

-- personnel costs: - average personnel costs (unit cost according to usual cost accounting practices): Yes - SME owner/natural person unit cost12: Yes - travel and subsistence unit costs13: No (only actual costs) - equipment costs: - depreciation (for all topics) - other cost categories: - costs for financial support to third parties: not allowed - internally invoiced goods and services (unit cost according to usual cost accounting practices): Yes - indirect cost flat-rate: 7% of the eligible direct costs (categories A-D, except volunteers costs and exempted specific cost categories, if any). - VAT: non-deductible VAT is eligible (but please note that since 2013 VAT paid by beneficiaries that are public bodies acting as public authority is NOT eligible) - other: - in-kind contributions for free are allowed, but cost-neutral, i.e. they cannot be declared as cost - kick-off meeting: costs for kick-off meeting organised by the granting authority are eligible (travel costs for maximum 2 persons, return ticket to Brussels and accommodation for one night) only if the meeting takes place after the project starting date set out in the Grant Agreement; the starting date can be changed through an amendment, if needed - project websites: communication costs for presenting the project on the participants' websites or social media accounts are eligible; costs for separate project websites are not eligible - other ineligible costs: No.
+- average personnel costs (unit cost according to usual cost accounting practices): Yes - SME owner/natural person unit cost17: Yes - travel and subsistence unit costs18: No (only actual costs) - equipment costs: - full cost for topics DIGITAL-2023-CLOUD-DATA-04-DIGIPASS - other cost categories: - costs for financial support to third parties: not allowed. - internally invoiced goods and services (costs unit cost according to usual cost accounting practices): Yes - indirect cost flat-rate: 7% of the eligible direct costs (categories A-D, except volunteers costs and exempted specific cost categories, if any). - VAT: non-deductible VAT is eligible (but please note that since 2013 VAT paid by beneficiaries that are public bodies acting as public authority is NOT eligible) - other: - in-kind contributions for free are allowed, but cost-neutral, i.e. they cannot be declared as cost - kick-off meeting: costs for kick-off meeting organised by the granting authority are eligible (travel costs for maximum 2 persons, return ticket to Brussels and accommodation for one night) only if the meeting takes place after the project starting date set out in the Grant Agreement; the starting date can be changed through an amendment, if needed - project websites: communication costs for presenting the project on the participants' websites or social media accounts are eligible; costs for separate project websites are not eligible - other ineligible costs: No.